Federal Work Study Coordinator

 Fax: (937) 376-4751

-Federal Work Study is a Federally Funded Program established to encourage colleges and universities to provide on campus job opportunities and off-campus community service opportunities to their students.
-Federal Work Study is awarded on a first come first serve basis after a student has completed the FAFSA.
-Federal Work Study Participants go through an application and interview process before being hired and receive authorization to begin working via email ONLY after all Financial Aid Requirements are met.
+Federal Work Study is a federally funded program established to encourage colleges and universities to provide on campus jobs and off-campus community service opportunities to their students.
+Federal Work Study is awarded on a first-come first-served basis after a student has completed the FAFSA.
+Federal Work Study Participants go through an application and interview process before being hired.
+Students receive an emailed authorization to begin working ONLY after all Financial Aid Requirements are met.

 Federal Work-Study Program Overview

 Federal Work Study Program employment is considered wages earned by the student.
 Generally, students are paid bi-weekly and earnings are directly deposited to the student’s personal bank account.

 Federal Work Study earnings are not applied to the student’s account to pay towards their Wilberforce University debt unless the student completes a voluntary payroll deduction form.

 Like most jobs, the wages earned are given to the student to spend at their discretion.

 The number of hours a student employee can work per week is determined by the Federal Work Study Coordinator.
 Typically, students work between 10 and 20 hours per week.

 Employment can be on or off campus.
 However, Freshmen can only work on campus.
 If students work on campus, they typically work for a Wilberforce department or organization.
 If students work off campus, the employer is usually a private, nonprofit organization or a public agency.

 Students can contact the Office of Financial Aid for more information on current student employee opportunities.